akka/akka/akka-docs/src/main/paradox/dispatchers.md

 `akka.actor.default-dispatcher.default-executor.fallback`.
 By default this is a "fork-join-executor", which gives excellent performance in most cases.

+## Internal dispatcher

+To protect the internal Actors that is spawned by the various Akka modules, a separate internal dispatcher is used by default.
+The internal dispatcher can be tuned in a fine grained way with the setting `akka.actor.internal-dispatcher`, it can also be replaced by another dispatcher by making `akka.actor.internal-dispatcher` an @ref[alias](#dispatcher-aliases).

 <a id="dispatcher-lookup"></a>
 ## Looking up a Dispatcher